 Most countries in Europe have a very generous vacation allowance.
 That’s not the case in North America.
 However, over the last 10 years, more companies, especially those in tech, have created unlimited vacation policies to attract younger workers.
 While many people in Canada and the US still don’t take advantage of all of their paid holidays, many are taking advantage of the unlimited vacations perk.
 This not only encouraged people to travel more, but it also shifted how we think about travel and time off.

 Iceland Air pioneered this idea to encourage people to visit Iceland and inject cash into the local economy.
 After the country’s economy crashed in 2008, tourist dollars became very attractive.
 Passengers flying from North America to Europe through Reykjavik could now enjoy a free stopover.
 Two destinations, one fee.
 Other destinations followed this example, allowing visitors an opportunity to explore additional destinations.
-The Iceland experiment worked so well, the country experienced a massive influx of tourists, more than it can handle.
+The Iceland experiment worked so well, and the country experienced a massive influx of tourists, more than it can handle.